taviso/wslcompat/README.md

 ## Elf64 Loading

-The Elf64 loader in WSL1 will reject any binary that has `PT_LOAD` program headers with non-uniform alignment.
+The Elf64 loader in WSL1 will reject any binary that has any `PT_LOAD` headers with non-uniform alignment.
 These are perfectly valid and common programs, so an `execve` polyfill attempts to detect this case.

-The polyfill can re-exec binaries via their interpreter, but this only works for dynamically linked binaries.
+The polyfill can re-exec binaries that would fail via their interpreter, but this only works for dynamically linked binaries.

 For static binaries, you can use `elfclamp` to patch the binary in place.